kykl/elevator_pitch/README.md

 **Known Issuses**

 * Thread Safety - none has been considered.
-If we are to implement this, most likely I would put the state of the elevator abstracted by an Akka/Actor using its built in one message at a time guarantee.
+If we are to implement this, most likely, we could put the state of the elevator abstracted by an Akka/Actor using its built in one message at a time guarantee.
-* Number of pickups per elevator - assuming it has infinite capacity which is not realistic!
-We could put a max limit check and ignore the elevator to accomplish this.
+* Number of pickups per elevator - assuming it has infinite capacity is not realistic!
+We could put a max limit check and ignore the elevator when it reaches the capacity.
 * The main program (App) is very limiting.
 It has one use case; however, we have quite a few unit tests which can be run.

 **Worth Mentioning Implementation**